janelia-flyem/dvid/README.md

 * A framework for thinking of distribution and versioning of data similar to distributed version control systems like [git](http://git-scm.com).

-Long-term, DVID aspires to be a "github for large image-oriented data" because each DVID server can manage multiple repositories, each of which contains an image-oriented repo with related data like an image volume, labels, and skeletons.
+DVID aspires to be a "github for large image-oriented data" because each DVID server can manage multiple repositories, each of which contains an image-oriented repo with related data like an image volume, labels, and skeletons.
 The goal is to provide scientists with a github-like web client + server that can push/pull data to a collaborator's DVID server.

-DVID's initial focus is on efficiently handling data essential for Janelia's connectomics research:
+Although DVID is easily extensible by adding custom *data types*, each of which fulfill a minimal interface (e.g., HTTP request handling), DVID's initial focus is on efficiently handling data essential for Janelia's connectomics research:

 * image and 64-bit label 3d volumes
 * 2d images in XY, XZ, YZ, and arbitrary orientation